Explore the Area

 A longer route is the Border Loop which is a 250 mile way-marked route spanning the Borders.
 More information about the Border Loop can be obtained from any of VisitScotland's Tourist Information Centres.

-Glenholm is home to the Glenholm Wildlife Project which was established to make the glen attractive to birds, animals and humans alike, and to bring the two together.
+Glenholm was home to the Glenholm Wildlife Project which was established to make the glen attractive to birds, animals and humans alike, and to bring the two together.
 To this end a hide overlooks the Glenholm pond which was dug in December 2004.

 Nature lovers in particular will be attracted by a selection of wild birds and animals that live in the area alongside the domesticated animals of the farmland.
 In the woods roam sika deer, badgers, hedgehogs, foxes and squirrels, while the glen has plenty of rabbits and hares.
 Otters also live in the glen although they are highly secretive.